hjbhu6/yvertx/core_manual_yeti.md

 # File System

 Vert.x lets you manipulate files on the file system.
-File system operations are asynchronous and take a handler function as the last argument.
+File system operations are asynchronous and return a promise, which gets fulfilled when the operation is finished.

-The yvertx api wraps all the async functions of FileSystem.
-They are exactly the same as the ones on the java FileSystem object except that they take a yeti-callback functions instead of an handler.
+The yvertx api wraps all the async functions of the vert.x FileSystem Object.
+They are exactly the same as the ones on the java FileSystem object except that they return a promise instead of taking an AsyncHandler.
 So for documentation of the functions please consult the java api.

 The vert.x java-api also supports synchronous forms of that functions, however the yvertx api does not, because a yeti wrapper is there only of little benefit.